The total gross income generated by 3D films in the UK has fallen for the third year in a row, now down to 18 per cent for 2012.

 Alex Stoltz, Head of Distribution at the British Film Institute, told Radio 4 that consumers were being more selective as to which films they wished to see in 3D.

 “It does seem to be a bit of a slide… on different titles people are making different decisions,” said Stoltz.
-“On the big family films there seems to be a lower proportion of people opting to choose 3D.”

 “There were very successful films like Madagascar 3 and Brave, and only about a third of their total revenue came from 3D ticket sales.”